 - Enhancing access and participation to sport in schools and communities;

-- Implementation of the school sport and activity action plan - curriculum time, facilities, and supporting teachers:
+- Implementation of the School Sport Action Plan - curriculum time, facilities, and supporting teachers;

 - School sport and Ofsted’s new inspection framework - work to support the personal development of pupils;

-- Priorities for enhancing the engagement of disadvantaged pupils in sports and activities:
+- Enhancing the engagement of disadvantaged pupils in sports and activities;

 - Next steps for PE and sport education policy.